Abuarif/ionic2-rapidferry/policies.md

 # MOBILE PRIVACY POLICY
 ## PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS
 This privacy policy governs your use of the software application RapidFerry Passenger (“Application”) for mobile devices that was created by Prasarana Malaysia Berhad.
-The Application is a game check point reader for ExploRail games.
+The Application enables public users to check on the current Rapid.

 What information does the Application obtain and how is it used?